thoughtbot/superglue/docs/page-response.md

 ## The `page` response
-Breezy expects your JSON responses to contain the following attributes.
-If you used Breezy's generators, this would be all set for you in `application.json.props`.
+Superglue expects your JSON responses to contain the following attributes.
+If you used Superglue's generators, this would be all set for you in `application.json.props`.

 ```